MockbaTheBorg/VCVProducts/MM_Tools/README.md

 ## ASSprdr
 ASSprdr is an automatic stereo spreader for poly signals.

+## The C Blocker
+A simple DC blocker

 ## Tuube
 Tuube is a simple saturator to immitate tube distortion.